balvig/bricks/README.md

 key tray or if a message is posted to the coffee chat whenever I put the kettle on?"

-They're fun for a while, add spice to everyday life, and maybe even inspire _actual_ useful ideas, but mostly are disposable one-offs.
+They're fun for a while and maybe even inspire _actual_ useful ideas, but mostly are disposable one-offs.

 I'm a developer by profession, but spending days writing C++, flashing microcontrollers, soldering custom PCBs, and building enclosures for